markdenardo/fm_synth/README.md

 fm_synth.md

 Explanation:
-sineWave function: Generates a sine wave for a given frequency and time.<br>
+<ul>sineWave function: Generates a sine wave for a given frequency and time.<br>
 writeWAV function: Writes the audio data to a WAV file with the correct format.<br>
-main function: Generates the FM synthesis by modulating the frequency of a carrier wave with another sine wave (the modulator).
+main function: Generates the FM synthesis by modulating the frequency of a carrier wave with another sine wave (the modulator).</ul>
 Compilation and Execution:
-Open CLion: Open the project in CLion.<br>
+<ul>Open CLion: Open the project in CLion.<br>
 Build the project: Click on the build button or run Build from the menu.<br>
 Run the project: Execute the program.
-It will generate a fm_synth.wav file in your project directory.
+It will generate a fm_synth.wav file in your project directory.</ul>